Policy V-P: Policy on Debt Management

 - Contractual Obligations - The College is authorized to incur contractual obligations under Chapter 271 of the Local Government Code to pay for school buses, computers, furniture and other moveable personal property.
 These contractual obligations are payable from maintenance taxes.
 The maturity of a contractual obligation may not exceed 25 years.
 Voter approval is not required.

 - Lease Purchase Agreement - The College is authorized to form a Public Property Finance Corporation under Chapter 303 of the Local Government Code.
 This corporation has the authority to issue bonds to construct any necessary facilities for the College without an election.
 These bonds are secured by lease payments, payable from the College's maintenance tax and any other lawfully available funds, paid by the College to the Corporation.
-A 60 day public notice must be given prior to sale, which permits a petition process.
-If 15% of vaters sign a petition the sale is blocked pending a separate election.
-The statutory authority is Section 271.004 of the Public property Finance Act.
+A 60-day public notice must be given prior to sale, which permits a petition process.
+If 15% of voters sign a petition the sale is blocked pending a separate election.
+The statutory authority is Section 271.004 of the Public Property Finance Act.